SECURITY

 The natural language question.
 No PII.
 No session metadata.

-Retrieved content chunks (tier-filtered)
+Retrieved content chunks (access-filtered)

 System prompt